formkit/docs-content/inputs/autocomplete.md

 Instead of requiring your users to click the <i>Load more</i> button to load additional options, you can set the `loadOnScroll` prop to true, which will paginate options as you scroll to the bottom of the options list.

-### Loading selected option
+### Option loader

-In addition to loading options from a remote source, you can also load a selected option.
-You may find this useful when the option values are IDs and fetching additional information about the given option on selection is required.
-In this example, we'll load the movie's genres and concatenate them with the movie's title when selecting an option:
+FormKit's autocomplete input also provides an `optionLoader` prop that allows you to rehydrate values that are not in the options list.
+In this example, we'll provide the autocomplete an initial value (a movie ID), and assign the `optionLoader` to a function that will make a request to the API to get the movie:

 <example
 name="Autocomplete"